kommhoerauf/rpi-sec-cam/README.md

 Assuming you have already prepared the following :
 * SIM card with PIN disabled
 * Connected the SIM7600X-4G-HAT using the IO pins
-* Set the correct jumper positions (to configure the module for raspberry pi and boot it up at the same time)
+* Set the correct jumper positions (to configure the module for Raspberry Pi and boot it up at the same time)
 * Connected an USB cable from Raspberry Pi towards the LTE modem.

 ![Not yet finished Raspberry Pi LTE securiy camera in a wood box](pictures/unfinished.png?raw=true "Not yet ready RPI LTE security camera")